engineer-andrew/ea-customizable-components/projects/ea-event-listener/README.md

 ##### matchables
  * An array of `EaEventListenerMatchable`s that allow you to specify controls in the tree leading to the event that was triggered, which can be used to avoid triggering the event in some instances, or to only trigger the event in some instances

+ #### Build and Publish
+To build, navigate to the root directory (ea-customizable-components) and run the command ```ng build ea-event-listener```.
+This will have the effect of generating an updated component in the dist folder

+To publish the updated component, navigate to the dist directory (dist\ea-event-listener) and run the command ```npm publish```.
+You must be logged in to npm and have permissions to publish an update to this package, and be sure to update the package.json for ea-multi-select-dropdown or npm will reject the package.